 Belcarra owns and manages a significant portfolio of infrastructure assets.
 These assets include: roads; the municipal water system; stormwater network (ditches, culverts and storm water mains); the Village Hall; the Public Works facilities and other assets that must be maintained and periodically replaced.
 In addition, it is Belcarra's responsibility to monitor community needs and plan for new municipal infrastructure in the future.
 Planning for the maintenance of existing assets and the provision of future assets may require significant capital expenses that will require Council leadership and community consultation.
+The Integrated Long-Term (15 year) Financial Plan & Asset Management Plan will guide these future Council decisions.

+POLICY MI 1.
 Ensure that municipal infrastructure is functional and in good working order.

-Develop an 'Asset Management Plan' to track the maintenance and lifespan of existing municipal assets and to identify the need for additional infrastructure or assets in the future.
+POLICY MI 2.
+Implement the 'Asset Management Plan' to track the maintenance and lifespan of existing municipal assets and update regularly to identify the need for replacement and additional infrastructure or assets in the future.
 POLICY MI 3.
 Work with neighbouring jurisdictions to understand where there may be opportunities to partner in the delivery of capital projects or upgrades that can benefit Belcarra residents.
-POLICY MI 4.
-Prioritize the location of municipal assets on a municipal rights-of-way or road allowances.
-POLICY MI 4a.
-Update the Fees and Charges Bylaw to manage any private encumbrances on municipal lands.
+POLICY MI 4 Update the Fees and Charges Bylaw to manage any private encumbrances on municipal lands.
 POLICY MI 5.
 Ensure that municipal assets and service delivery levels are aligned with community goals and financial sustainability.
 POLICY MI 6.
-Retain existing unopened road allowances for future pathway development as part of the Active Transportation Plan.
+Utilize the GIS system to support implementation of the Asset Management Plan.